Gulfy034/mupu-core/README.md

 # mupu-core

-a minimal tracker service MUPU for toadot, real-time synthesizer and with encoded binary audio format (*.bia).
+a minimal tracker service MUPU for toadot, real-time synthesizer and with [bia-format](https://github.com/Gulfy034/bia-format).

+## details

+TODOing.